kl1nton/5_PasTest_Past_Papers/1_Precourse_Exam.md

 - Heriotomy - FALSE
 - Transperitoneal repair - TRUE

+#### Answer: F: 7F
+- TODO

 ### Q4
 Abdominal wound dehiscence:
-- should be suspected if there is serosanginous discharge from the would after 2-3 days - TRUE
+- should be suspected if there is serosanginous discharge from the wound after 2-3 days - TRUE
 - is more common in midline than paramedian incisions - FALSE
 - affects male patients more commonly than female - FALSE
-- is less common after emergency surgical procedures - FALSE is reduced by sparate closure of the peritoneum - TRUE
+- is less common after emergency surgical procedures - FALSE
+- is reduced by separate closure of the peritoneum - TRUE

+#### Answer: F: 3T, 5F
+- TODO

 ### Q5
 Oesophageal cancer: